HaoxinSEU/IPEO-Project/README.md

 You can find the processed datasets in these different ways [here](https://drive.google.com/drive/folders/1hEs_I2NBof5FsnYbACwwSZ5u08B1r-KB?usp=sharing).

 ## Data Preprocessing
 Since images are in different sizes, e.g., 256x256, 232x256, 256x232.
 So we use zero-padding to pad all images to the same size of 256x256.

 We also have data augmentation by applying random vertical and horizon flips when loading images.

+## Class Imbalance
+To fight against class imbalance, we resample images with more forest labels.
+After resampling, the ratio between #non-forest pixel and #forest pixels is 1.14

 ## How to use Dataset class
 - Copy `./DeepLabV3FineTuning/sources/dataloader.py` into your folder